Cavite City: Cityhood

-Under the Philippine Commonwealth, Assemblyman Manuel S. Roxas, sponsored Commonwealth Act No. 547 elevating Cavite town to a chartered city.
-Upon approval into law on September 7, 1940, the executive function of the city was vested in a City Mayor appointed by the President of the Philippine Commonwealth.
-The legislative body of the City of Cavite was vested on a Municipal Board composed of three electives, two appointive and two ex-officio councilors, the presiding officer of which is the City Mayor.
+Under the Philippine Commonwealth, Assemblyman Manuel S. Roxas sponsored Commonwealth Act No. 547, elevating Cavite's status to a chartered city.
+On September 7, 1940, the executive function of the city was vested in a City Mayor appointed by the President of the Philippine Commonwealth.
+The legislative body of the City of Cavite was vested on a Municipal Board composed of three electives, two appointives, and two ex-officio councilors, with the City Mayor as the presiding officer.

-World War II
+Japanese occupation

 On December 10, 1941, two days after an attack that had destroyed American air defenses at Clark Field and three days after the Japanese attack on Pearl Harbor, Japanese Imperial Forces destroyed Cavite Naval Base and bombed Cavite City.

-Later, after Japan seized the Philippines, Japanese leaders appointed at least two city mayors of Cavite City.
+Later, after Japan seized the Philippines, Japanese leaders appointed at least two City Mayors of Cavite City.

 The island of Corregidor played an important role during the Japanese invasion of the Philippines.
-The island was the site of two costly sieges and pitched battles—the first during the first months of 1942, and the second in January 1945—between the Imperial Japanese Army and the U.S. Army, along with its smaller subsidiary force, the Philippine Army.
+The island was the site of two costly sieges and pitched battles—the first in early 1942, and the second in January, 1945—between the Imperial Japanese Army and the U.S. Army, along with its smaller subsidiary force, the Philippine Army.

-In 1945 during the fight for the liberation of the country from Japanese hands, the US and Philippine Commonwealth military bombarded the Japanese forces stationed in the city, completely destroying the old historic port city of Cavite.
-The old walls and the Porta Vaga gate were damaged.
-Most of the structures were destroyed while some of the church towers remained.
+In 1945, during the fight to liberate the country from Japan, the US and Philippine Commonwealth militaries bombarded the Japanese forces stationed in the city, completely destroying the old historic port of Cavite.
+The old walls and the Porta Vaga Gate were damaged.
+Most of the structures were destroyed, but some of the church towers remained.
 The city was littered with bomb craters.

-After the war, the city's local administration resumed the way it was before the war.
-The walls, gate and ruins of the old city were later removed.
-Only the bell tower of the Santa Monica Church of the Recollects and the two bastions of Fort San Felipe remain of the old city.
+After the war, the city's local administration resumed operations.
+The walls, gates, and ruins of the old city were later removed.
+Only the bell tower of the Church of Santa Monica of the Augustinian Recollects and the two bastions of Fort San Felipe remain from the old city.

-Transfer of provincial capital
+Post-war era

+Third Republic (1946-1972)

 Republic Act No. 981, passed by the Congress of the Philippines in 1954, transferred the capital of the province from Cavite City to the newly established Trece Martires.
 Subsequently, the city charter was amended.
-By virtue of an amendment to the charter of Cavite City, the City Mayor, City Vice Mayor and eight councilors were elected by popular suffrage.
-The first election of city officials was held in 1963.
+By virtue of an amendment to the charter of Cavite City, the City Mayor, City Vice Mayor and eight councilors were elected by popular vote.
+The first election of city officials in this way was held in 1963.

-Contemporary history

-In 1972, Mayor Manuel S. Rojas was assassinated in the nearby town of Bacoor, Cavite.